Butterfly Binoculars

 First I think you need to decide if you are just going to be using these binoculars for viewing small objects like butterflies from a near distance, or if you want a more all-round pair that will also work well for birds, other wildlife and many other activities.
 If this is the case, I would suggest take a look at good general use binoculars, that also have a close minimum focusing distance anything under 6ft (1.8m) is very good and you will be fine.
 To help you, take a look at the links below:

 So what is a good minimum?
-I would say that anything at or under 6ft (1.8m) is perfectly fine, take a look at all the Close Focusing Binoculars, that I have so far reviewed.
-All have a close focusing distance of 6ft or under.
+I would say that anything at or under 6ft (1.8m) would be fine and you can take a look at all the Close Focusing Binoculars, that I have so far reviewed - all of which have a close focusing distance of 6ft or under.

 Pentax Papilio Binoculars 8.5x21Pentax Papilio Binoculars

-Interestingly Pentax have produced a series of binoculars that are ideal for viewing things like dragonflies and butterflies.
-The name "Papilio" actually latin for Butterfly and they have incredibly close minimum focusing distances.
+Pentax have produced a series of binoculars that are ideal for viewing things like dragonflies and butterflies.
+The name "Papilio" actually Latin for Butterfly and they have incredibly close minimum focusing distances.

-Pentax produces the Papilio in two configurations 6.5x21 and 8.5x21 and both can focus on an object from about 1.6ft (0.5m) away.
+Pentax produces the Papilio in two configurations 6.5x21 and 8.5x21 and both can focus on an object from about 1.6ft (0.5m) away and they how now been updated with a number of improvements that make the new Papillio II even more versatile:

-The Papilio's have been designed as a special purpose close focus instrument but you can use them for something like birdwatching with an acceptable result, but you will not get the detail and brightness from more specific birding binoculars with larger objective lenses.
-Yet I feel that the price makes it acceptable to justify buying a pair as a special purpose butterfly binocular, even for those who are only starting to get interested in bugs.
-I highly recommend a pair to anyone interested in butterflies, dragonflies, or flowers.
+I also feel that their fairly low price makes it acceptable to justify buying a pair as a special purpose butterfly binocular, even for those who are only starting to get interested in bugs and I highly recommend a pair to anyone interested in getting a much better view of butterflies, dragonflies, or flowers.

 Buy & Compare Prices for Pentax Papillio Binoculars